plainspooky/inliner/README.md

 ## Definitions

-And for last, there is the definition that is a special kind of label that stores values or even short sequences of statements (like a macros) instead a line number.
-To create a definition in yout program create a temporary label with the keyword ```define```:
+And for last, there is the definiion.
+It is a special kind of label that stores values or even short sequences of statements (like a macros).
+To put a definition in your program create a temporary label begining with the keyword ```define```:

 ```
 ' define «name of definition» «value of definition»
 ```

-To use a definition put its name between ```{{ }}```, just like the labels.
+Use a definition as tha same way of a label, puting its name between ```{{ }}```.

 Example: